strapi/strapi/docs/3.0.0-beta.0/guides/api-documentation.md

 ```
 /my-strapi-project
-    └─── admin
-    |
   └─── api
         └─── Foo
             └── documentation // Folder added to your model
                 └── 1.0.0
                     └── foo.json // File containing all the paths where the responses can be infered
                     └── unclassified.json // File containing the manually added route of your `routes.json` file
                     |
-                     └── overrides // Folder to override the generated documentation
+                    └── overrides // (Optionnal) Folder to override the generated documentation
 ```

 ## Basic Configurations